chelsigorridon/CHEGOR25091_PTO2502_GroupA_ChelsiGorridon_JSL05/README.md

 1. Go into the Kanban Website
 2. All the task should be under column to , doing , done
-3. Click on a task and the modal will pop up
+3. Click "Add New task" button and the modal will pop up
-6. You should be able to edit your task name , description and change your status.
+6. You should be able to add your task name , description and change your status.
 7. Click on the red x in the corner to exit the modal
+8. Click on create task button to save it and add it to the main screen

 ---